-The cuda array interface is created for interoperability between different implementation of GPU array-like objects in various projects.
-The idea is borrowed from the numpy array interface.
+The CUDA Array Interface (or CAI) is created for interoperability between different implementations of CUDA array-like objects in various projects.
+The idea is borrowed from the NumPy array interface.

 Currently, we only define the Python-side interface.
 In the future, we may add a C-side interface for efficient exchange of the information in compiled code.

 long) representing the size of each dimension.

 The type string.
 This has the same definition as

 typestrin the NumPy array interface.

 The data is a 2-tuple.
 The first element is the data pointer as a Python